Tuananh224z/Xulyanh/README.roboflow.txt

-Nhandiendovat3 - v1 Roboflow Instant 1 [Eval]
+everyday object detection - v1 2025-11-29 7:45pm
 ==============================

-This dataset was exported via roboflow.com on November 22, 2025 at 8:54 AM GMT
+This dataset was exported via roboflow.com on November 29, 2025 at 1:02 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects